NinoslavVasic/FinTech-Domain_Payments-Ripple_Inc/HOMEWORK_1_FINTECH_CASE_STUDY_RIPPLENET v.1.md

 * What specific financial problem is the company or project trying to solve?

-Inefficient cross-border payment market is the biggest issue of the last decade due to a complex operations and a lot of correspondent banks in the clearing process and lack of transparency in terms of fees.
+Inefficient cross-border payment is an issue of the last decade due to a complexed operations system and a lot of participants in corresponding banking clearing process and lack of transparency in terms of fees.
 Real time gross settlement in international payments is the biggest FinTech challenge and a lot of companies fight for share of the wallet.
 RippleNet blockchain based technology offered a solution to solve this issue and execute transactions in real time.

 For the last, almost five decades international payments are done via SWIFT network.